Maari (film): Plot

-Police Constable Arumugam talks to the new Sub-Inspector, Arjun, about Maari, a local rowdy who rose to fame after killing a rival rowdy.
-Maari is an irritating guy, who, along with his henchmen Sanikilamai and Adithangi, constantly pesters the people in the area and extorts money from them.
-His main line of work is in training racing pigeons.
-His boss is Velu, a bigger don who is also involved in the pigeon races, as well as the smuggling of sandalwood.
+Police Constable Arumugam talks to the new Sub-Inspector, Arjun, about Maari, a local rowdy who rose to fame after killing a rival rowdy, Pandi.
+He wants to get evidence that Maari killed Pandi so that he can put Maari behind bars.
+Maari is an irritating guy who, along with his henchmen Sanikilamai and Adithangi, constantly pesters the people in the area and extorts money from them.
+His main line of work is training racing pigeons.
+His boss is Velu, a don who is also involved in the pigeon races and sandalwood smuggling.

 Maari constantly has fights with "Bird" Ravi, another local rowdy who is also working under Velu.
 One day, a lady named Sridevi enters the business, trying to open a boutique in Maari's area.
-Maari forcefully becomes her partner in the business, which angers her after she loses some customers.
-She decides to help Arjun catch Maari by getting close to him, pretending to fall in love with him, and incriminating him with evidence of his confession: he had tried to kill the rival rowdy, but failed.
-She shoots the talk with Maari in the drunken state, who describes about the murder, saying that somebody else had killed him, and he took the credit.
-Maari is soon arrested by Arjun.
-Seven months later, when he is released, he finds out that Velu also has been arrested, Arjun is actually a corrupt cop, and he and Ravi are working together and have arrested some people in the area under the pretext of smuggling, to extort money.
+Maari forcefully becomes her partner in the shop.
+He angers her after she loses a couple's order after Maari purposely increases their bill.
+She goes to the police station and decides to help Arjun catch Maari by getting close to him, pretending to fall in love with him, and incriminating him with evidence of his confession.
+He had tried to kill the rival rowdy but failed.
+She shoots the talk with Maari in a drunken state, who describes the murder, 8 years before, Pandi killed one of Maari's pigeons, and Maari stabbed Up Pandi who got killed later on by somebody else, which Maari took credit for.
+The next morning, Arjun arrests Maari.

+Seven months later, when he is released, he discovers that the police also arrested Velu for sandalwood smuggling.
+The people discover that Arjun is a corrupt cop, and he and Ravi are working together and have arrested some people in the area under the pretext of smuggling to extort money and sent them to prison.
 Maari decides to take revenge on the duo.
-He first frees the local people from the extortion by Ravi's gang, while Sridevi also falls in love with him for real.
+He first frees the local people from the extortion by Ravi's gang, while Sridevi apologises to him and also falls in love with him for real.
+Sanikilamai reveals to Sridevi that Maari loved and cared his pigeons since no one cared for him.

-Later, Maari captures one of Arjun's smuggling vehicles and the driver, by which he forces Arjun to release Velu.
-When Arjun takes revenge by burning Maari's pigeon coop, which kills 10 of his pigeons, he gets angry and beats up Arjun, Ravi and their henchmen, where Ravi agrees to confess to everything.
-Angered, Arjun stabs Ravi but eventually gets arrested by the Revenue Department after Aarumugam reveals all of his secrets.
+Later, Maari captures one of Arjun's smuggling vehicles and the driver, forcing Arjun to release Velu.
+Also, the people arrested for removing sandalwood get released, and the people respect Maari.
+When Arjun takes revenge by burning Maari's pigeon coop, which kills 10 of his pigeons, he gets angry.
+He goes to Arjun's sandalwood place and beats up Arjun, Ravi, and their henchmen.
+Ravi agrees to confess everything.
+Angered, Arjun stabs Ravi.
+Eventually, the Revenue Department arrives and arrests him after Aarumugam reveals his secrets to the department.
 Finally, Sridevi approaches Maari to confess her love to him, which he rejects, returning to pester the local people and extort them for cash.